When Your Amazon Purchase Explodes

 Read: The problem with buying cheap stuff online

-Many Amazon sellers reported receiving emails last August saying Amazon had prohibited the sale of cylindrical-lithium-ion-batteries, including the 18650—but in February, I bought eight of them there.
+Many Amazon sellers reported receiving emails last August saying Amazon had prohibited the sale of cylindrical-lithium-ion batteries, including the 18650—but in February, I bought eight of them there.
 I also found a number of listings for 18650s accompanied by old reviews reporting problems with some of the batteries listed.
 One had a review from June 2018 saying the battery started smoking and melted the customer’s battery coil; another had a review from September 2018 reporting that the charger caught fire.
 Both products were still on sale as of January 2019.
-A review of an 18650 battery on Amazon from February 2018 read: “This product will EXPLODE!!!” and included pictures of a charred charger and burned floor; the product was still listed as of January 2019.
+A review of a 18650 battery on Amazon from February 2018 read: “This product will EXPLODE!!!” and included pictures of a charred charger and burned floor; the product was still listed as of January 2019.

 When I contacted Amazon on March 5, asking the company why I was able to purchase lithium-ion batteries on the site if they were banned, a spokeswoman told me that the 18650 batteries were indeed prohibited and that she would have her team “look into it.”
 Three days later, almost all the listings were gone, and the company told me in a statement that “the product in question has been removed.”
 About a week after that, just a few listings for 18650 batteries remained on Amazon, including two tagged by Amazon as “best sellers.”
 One of those listings had numerous reviews from users warning others that they were nowhere near as powerful as advertised.
 “AVOID … Specification is a lie; may be a fire hazard,” one review read.
 When I searched again in April, I found yet more 18650 batteries for sale.

-Generally, Amazon has been slow to take down products that are alleged to be dangerous, copyright-infringing, or counterfeit, even after being alerted of a problem.
+Generally, Amazon has been slow to take down products that are alleged to be dangerous, copyright-infringing, or counterfeit, even after being alerted to a problem.
 “It’s quite often that enforcement of policies and the creation of policies are very different things on Amazon,” Kaziukenas told me.

 Amazon knew there was a chance the battery would explode in the hoverboard Megan Fox bought in late 2015, Fox and her husband, Brian, alleged in a lawsuit.
 In a deposition, Damon Jones, an Amazon executive, established that Amazon had a product-safety team of 10 employees who monitored social media for product-safety problems, according to an appeal the Foxes filed in the Sixth Circuit Court of Appeals.
 (The appeal seeks to overturn the 2018 ruling by a federal judge in Tennessee that Amazon was not liable for the family’s house fire.)
 The Amazon team, working from November 2015 to January 2016, found 17 hoverboard fires and explosions in the United States, according to emails cited in the complaint; Amazon then required employees to work the day after Christmas to monitor hoverboard safety issues, according to the appeal.
 Amazon did suspend hoverboard sales on December 10, 2015, but did not alert people who had purchased the products to the danger, the Foxes allege; the Foxes bought their hoverboard in November 2015, and the device caught fire in January 2016.
 Amazon declined to comment on the specifics of the case.